wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-unauthorized-processes-netcat.rst

 Detecting unauthorized processes - Netcat
 =========================================

-Detect if Netcat is running on the monitored RHEL 7 host.
+Wazuh is capable of detecting if Netcat is running on a monitored host.

 You can learn more about the :ref:`command monitoring capability <manual_command_monitoring>` in the documentation.

 Configuration
 -------------

+Configure your environment as follows to test the POC.

 #.
-Add the following configuration block under the `<localfile>` section of the ``/var/ossec/etc/ossec.conf`` at the monitored RHEL 7 endpoint.
+Add the following configuration block under the `<localfile>` section of the ``/var/ossec/etc/ossec.conf`` file at the monitored RHEL 7 endpoint.
 This is to periodically get a list of running processes.

     .. code-block:: XML